mendix/CommunityCommons/README.md

 ### Logging

+*CreateLogNode* - Initialize a log node without having a log line.

 *Log* - Prints a message to the Mendix log.

 *SimpleLog* - Logs a message to 'Community Commons' with loglevel 'Info'.